 Our next hymn is by the prolific hymn-writer Revd.
-Fred Pratt Green.
-Number 345, 'Christ is the world's light, Christ and none other;'
+Fred Pratt Green, who lived from 1903 to 2000 and who wrote most of his hymns after he sat down as a Methodist minister.
+We shall sing hymn number 345, 'Christ is the world's light, Christ and none other;'